GabrielMartinMoran/pymodelio/README.md

 When instantiating a model specifying `auto_validate = False`, the model won't be automatically validated during initialization.

-When a class attribute has the annotation `Attribute[<type>]`, it will be transformed into an instance attribute during the model initialization.
+When a class attribute has the annotation `Attr(<type>)`, it will be transformed into an instance attribute during the model initialization.

 When defining a protected or private model attribute with underscore or double underscore respectively, if that property